MayamaTakeshi/yate-experiments/README.md

 It is configuration is at: /usr/local/src/git/yate/conf.d/regexroute.conf

-In it you can see a list of destination number that will just generate tones:
+In it you can see a list of destination number for tests:
 ```
-MayamaTakeshi@takeshi-desktop:yate$ grep 9999 conf.d/regexroute.conf
+$ grep 9999 conf.d/regexroute.conf
 ^99991001$=tone/dial
 ^99991002$=tone/busy
 ^99991003$=tone/ring